Image of Banned Books, 1979, via Library of Congress

 In the United States, your right to read what you want is protected by the First Amendment.
 In a free society, the author and reader are protected.

-Source: USF Libraries: "The First Amendment"
+Source: UWF Libraries: "The First Amendment"